Learning & Education

 Workshops

-Join us in the Shirley Temple Education Studio to create your own miniature props!
+Join us in the Shirley Temple Education Studio to learn about the eerie art of creating props for haunted-house films.

 Special Events